 The Articles of Association primarily aim to give a general outline of how a company is going to be run.
 The following are the specific objectives:

-- Regulation of Internal Management: The rules guiding on how the company would be run in their day-to-day activities, through whom the directors should either be appointed or removed and in what ways and procedure they are to be ascertained.
+- Regulation of Internal Management: The rules guiding how the company would be run in their day-to-day activities, who the directors should be appointed or removed by, and in what ways and procedures they are to be ascertained.

 - Shareholder Rights: The AOA provides information on the rights of shareholders, such as voting rights, rights to dividends, and how disputes between shareholders are settled.